... so many times that it would be a truly insane endeavor to list all of my failures here. So instead, here is a list about failure.

 Failure means that you are living an interesting life.

-Failure can make you a legend, especially when you recover from failure, as all failures can do.
+Failure can make you a legend, especially when you recover from failure, as all "failures" are often want to do.

-Failure will teach you more than your inevitable success.
+Failure will teach you more than your inevitable successes.

 Failure is a test.